Getting Started with Blippit Boards: Complete Launch Guide

 Step 1.
-Add your staff to Blippit Boards
+Add teachers to Blippit Boards

 1. Log in at boards.blippit.app

-2. Open User Manager (Admin only)
+2. Open User Manager (Admins only)

 3. For each member of staff, add: